Laudato Si’ Week 16-24 May: Join in now: & – What is Laudato Si’?

 Well, the first thing that happened was that so many people went onto the Vatican website to read it, that it crashed.
 There was enormous interest throughout the world, and it made headlines everywhere.
 But the overwhelming impression they gave was that this was all about climate change.

-And five years ago, we were still talking in terms of climate change, not a climate emergency, and if you remember it was still very much a divisive subject.
+And six years ago, we were still talking in terms of climate change, not a climate emergency, and if you remember it was still very much a divisive subject.

 So voices were raised, even amongst Catholic leaders, against the encyclical.
 One of these was the powerful Australian Cardinal George Pell: he particularly criticised the Pope for associating the church with the need to address the climate: the church has no particular expertise in science, he said.
 The church has got no mandate from the Lord to pronounce on scientific matters.